jhpyle/docassemble/_docs/objects.md

 * `data`: the data that were were sent in the body of the request (if applicable)
 * `task`: the task that would have been marked as completed if the request was successful
+* `task_persistent`: if you set a `task`, you can optionally set the "persistence" of the task by setting this to `True` or a value like `'user'`.
+For more information, see the documentation for the [task-related functions].
 * `headers`: the headers that were sent in the request
 * `status_code`: the status code of the response, or -1 if there no response (e.g., because of a network error)